berge-is-bome/d2wc/docs/installation.md

 ## In dom0:

 4. Copy `install.sh` from the disposable.
-5. Edit VM name to match your's.
+5. Edit dispVM name to match your's.
 6. Make the script executable.
 7. Run the script.
 8. Shutdown disposable.